gfwilliams/EspruinoSerialTerminal/README.md

 Installing
 ----------

-* Download the files in EspruinoSerialTerminal to a directory on your PC
+* Download the files in EspruinoSerialTerminal to a directory on your PC (either as a [ZIP File](https://github.com/gfwilliams/EspruinoSerialTerminal/archive/master.zip), or using git)
 * Install Chome Web Browser
 * Click the menu icon in the top right
 * Click 'Settings'
 * Click 'Extensions' on the left
 * Click 'Load Unpackaged Extension'
-* Navigate to the Directory where you downloaded EspruinoSerialTerminal and click Ok
+* Navigate to the EspruinoSerialTerminal Directory and click Ok
 * Job Done.
 It'll now appear as an app, but you can start it easily right now by clicking the 'Launch' link on the extensions page

 Using